sirvar/sendit/README.md

 ### A serverless remote torrenting utility

 ### Overview
 Sendit allows users to torrent files using their magnet link on the cloud without using servers.
-It does this by using continuous integration platforms (circlieci in this case) to download files on the cloud.
+It does this by using continuous integration platforms (CircleCi in this case) to download files on the cloud.
 It then uploads the torrented file to Mozilla Firefox Send, and provides a link to download it from Send as a GitHub status check.

 By using Mozilla Firefox Send, all the files are encrypted, and automatically delete after 24 hours or after the first download, which ever comes first.